saurabh29r/Saleassist_ai_assignment/README.md

 # SaleAssist.ai Assignment

 So in this assignmnent I have to build a E-commerce page using Reactjs.
-I got figma model for refernce.
+I got figma model for reference.